Azure/Hadoop-Migrations/docs/storm/challenges.md

-# Challenges of Sqoop on premise
+# Challenges of Storm on premise